-If you’re looking to get out for a bit of fresh air and exercise (once a day, and keeping 2 metres apart of course!), you may like to try out the Cottingham and Middleton Village Walks, that take you round the villages and show you points of interest along the way.
+If you’re looking to get out for a bit of fresh air and exercise, you may like to try out the Cottingham and Middleton Village Walks, that take you round the villages and show you points of interest along the way.

 We’ve been advised that the stile leading into the golf course (off the back road around Cottingham) is currently broken, so please take care if you are going that way on your daily walk.
 Cottingham Parish Council has been informed.

-Please also be aware that there will be cows grazing in The Dale from 1 April.
-The grazier has assured us that, in accordance with the grazing agreement, the number of cows will be kept to a minimum (no more than 10) and there will be no calves, bulls or cows with horns.
-In addition, he has advised us that he has selected cows that are mature and used to being around people.
-If there are any problems, please contact David Grayson on 772565, email firstname.lastname@example.org
+There are currently cows grazing in The Dale.
+The grazier has assured us that, in accordance with the grazing agreement, there’ll be no more than 10 cows – no calves, bulls or cows with horns, and all mature beasts that are used to being around people.
+If there are any problems, please contact David Grayson on 772565, email email@example.com

 Blackthorn Wood Golf Course